file-format/Products/content/en/image/cpp/leptonica/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with Leptonica</h2>
 <p>The easiest way to install Leptonica is by using via GitHub.
-You can <a href="https://github.com/DanBloomberg/leptonica/archive/master.zip">download</a> the compiled shared library from GitHub repository.
 Please use the following command for a smooth installation</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}